mousekeys/Maze_follower/README.md

 # Maze_follower
-This has taught me how to implement header files and use them in the various other parts of the main file .
+A program to make a bot solve a maze.This is done by allocating a character at each node realated to the turn it has taken and then use them to determine the shortest path.